 The fruits are dark purple-black drupes.

-Where to find chestnut oak.
+Where to find maple-leaf viburnum.
 E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tells us this is an “Erect shrub, 1-2 m. tall, of dry or moist but well-drained soil in woodlands; often with beech, but not confined to any forest type.
 Ranging through much of the deciduous Forest east of the Mississippi River.
 Widespread in Ohio, but less frequent in the wsestern counties.
 Foliage turns carmine to purple in fall.”

 Scanned Image from an Old Book

 (Flora of West Virginia, by P.D.
 Strausbaugh and Earl L. Core)

 Ooh ooh.
 I have a question!